LibrariesHacked/data-treaders/theday.md

 The day
 -------

 Sessions are open for anyone to suggest topics they'd like to discuss.
-We'll update the timetable on the day.
+We'll update the timetable on the day with the session titles.

 | Time | Room 1 | Room 2 | Room 3 |
 | ---- | ------ | ------ | ------ |